giuliabernardinieco/speciesrichness-revosim/README.md

    - Click the Run For button and enter 100,000 in the dialog box.
    - To run multiple simulations in sequence, use the Batch button.

 For detailed instructions on running REvoSim from the command line, refer to the [REvoSim manual](https://revosim.readthedocs.io/en/latest/).
+The work presented in the manuscript was done by runnign the 3000 simulations on HPC, using command line.

 ## 3. Extracting Species Richness
 1. Extract data from the 3000 logs and calculate species richness at each XY coordinate by running the `fetch-data.py script`.
 (The logs have been produced by running simulations in batches, see section 2)